openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 If your journal only publishes one article type, you can hide the section field during submission using the submission fields configurator.
 See [Managing submission fields](../submission/managing-submission-fields.md) for more information.
 If you do, set a default section so the information still reaches the article metadata.

->[!NOTE]
+> [!NOTE]
->A section cannot be deleted once articles are assigned to it.
+> A section cannot be deleted once articles are assigned to it.
 To remove a section that contains articles, first move every article to a different section.
 It is worth getting your section list roughly right before you open submissions.

 For more information on configuring sections, see the documentation on [Article sections](../article-management/article-sections.md)

 ### Setting up licenses

-Authors can chose a licence when they submit, so the licence list needs to be right before submissions open.
-Janeway comes lists the CC 4.0 licences and All Rights Reserved licence by default.
+Authors can choose a licence when they submit, so the licence list needs to be right before submissions open.
+Janeway lists the CC 4.0 licences and the All Rights Reserved licence by default.
 Edit this list from the **Licence manager** which can be found on the manager dashboard.

-Similarly to sections, if journal only publishes with a single licence, you can hide the submission selection field during submission <!-- mising hyperlink-->.
+Similarly to sections, if journal only publishes with a single licence, you can hide the submission selection field during submission<!-- mising hyperlink-->.
 If you do, set a default licence so the information still reaches the article metadata.

 For more information on configuring licences, see the [Licence manager](../submission/licence-manager.md)

 ### Setting up submissions

 The submission process setup has four parts, all reached from the manager dashboard:

 1. Submission settings
    This controls the process itself; whether submissions are open, who is notified upon submission, whether to limit filetypes, etc.

 2. Submission page items
    This controls various blocks on the public submission page (the page with information before starting a submission) which are also visible during the submission itself.
 E.g., the submission checklist, focus and scope and licences will all appear before as well as during submission.

 3. Submission fields configuration
    This controls which fields are shown to authors during submissions, as Janeway comes with a set of default fields, but you may not wish to use all of them.

 4. Additional submission fields
    This lets you set up additional submission fields and questions.

->[!TIP]
+> [!TIP]
->You may wish to leave submissions disabled until your sections, licences, review settings, and editor accounts are setup.
-It is easier handling submissions when all is ready, though his is not necessary.
+> You may wish to leave submissions disabled until your sections, licences, review settings, and editor accounts are setup.
+It is easier handling submissions when all is ready, though this is not necessary.

 For more information, see: [Submissions](../submission/index.md)